 Most existing sport arenas, stadiums and mass sport facilities have been designed to meet the needs existing in a different economic, social and demographic reality and do not conform to the highest standards for the safety and comfort of such venues as stipulated in currently applicable statutory instruments.
-The largest sport arena in the Bulgarian part of CBC region is the construction of Arena Burgas, a multi-functional sport hall in Izgrev, Burgas, with a capacity of 6 000 seats, is expected to be completed in 2020.
-A project for the construction of a multi-functional sport hall in Tsarevo with an expected completion date in 2020 is currently under way.
+The largest sport arena in the Bulgarian part of CBC region is the construction of Arena Burgas, a multi-functional sport hall in Izgrev, Burgas, with a capacity of 7 200 seats, is expected to be completed in 2022.
+A project for the construction of a multi-functional sport hall in Tsarevo is currently under way.